A TREE is a data structure used to represent hierarchical relationships between elements.

 Trees can be classified into several types based on their structure and the restrictions they impose.
 Some common types of trees include:

-• Binary Trees: A binary tree is one in which each node can have at most two child nodes, usually called left child and right child.
+- Binary Trees: A binary tree is one in which each node can have at most two child nodes, usually referred to as left child and right child.

-• Binary Search Trees: A binary search tree is a special type of binary tree in which for each node, the nodes in the left subtree have values less than the current node, and those in the right subtree have values greater than the current node.
+- Binary Search Trees: A binary search tree is a special type of binary tree where for each node, the nodes in the left subtree have values less than the current node, and those in the right subtree have values greater than the current node.
 This makes it very suitable for searches.

 When working with TREES, the first thing you will need is a way to traverse them.
 To access their nodes, to search for elements, for everything.